How to Deal with Emotional Abuse?

 Victims of violence are often unable to leave their bad relationships or deal with them because their sense of self has been eradicated.
 They may also display a battered woman syndrome when acts of threats are part of emotional violence.
 This cycle of violence can be difficult to escape.

 Victims of emotional abuse suffer high levels of stress that affect their families.
 This situation can be particularly difficult if men exhibit sociopathic tendencies.
-They may be charming, but at other times they may exhibit aggression that turns into violence.
-They can behave in an exploitative way, break the law, but never admit any wrongdoing.
-Those who exhibit psychopathic tendencies can be more dangerous, as they can harm because of their inability to sympathize with others.
+They may be charming, but at other times exhibit aggression that turns into violence.
+They can behave in an exploitative way, break the law, but never admit to wrongdoing.
+Those who exhibit psychopathic tendencies can be more dangerous, as they are unable to sympathize with others and can harm.

 If you are in an abusive relationship you can learn to recognize the signs of domestic violence, such as assault or controlling behaviors.
 Violence against women or violence in relationships can start in a subtle way with belittling or calling names.
 Family domestic violence can start with a complete lack of trust that justifies various types of interference in another's person's life.

 Victims or perpetrators of domestic abuse often have to deal with the law.
 As the Australian Royal Commission into Child Sexual Abuse found, even state organizations or states were in breach of the law by not reporting incidents or suspected incidents.
 Some reports of abuse were ignored or dismissed, contributing to more abuse.